(815) 207-9570

 Illinois Child Custody Laws: Parenting Plan

-child custody attorneys
+child custody settlement

 Whether two parents are disputing how to arrange their parental responsibilities over their minor children, or simply wish to enter into a “custody agreement,” Illinois law requires that a Parenting Plan be established when the parents will be processing their child custody case through the court system.